ASUS-AICS/LibMultiLabel/docs/cli/flags.rst

 Command line options may be specified in either a config file or directly passed as flags.
-If an option exists in both the config file and flags, flags takes precedent and overrides the config file.
+If an option exists in both the config file and flags, flags take precedent and override the config file.

 The config file is a yaml file, examples may be found in `example_config <https://github.com/ASUS-AICS/LibMultiLabel/tree/master/example_config>`_.